Mitchelldbooth/GO-Projects/README.md

 # GO-Projects
-projects and examples as I explore the world of goland
+projects and examples as I explore the world of golang